kbittle/handheld-tracker-radio/README.md

 ## Software Notes:

-Using Stm32CubeMX + Stm32CubeIde.
+The project is written in C. Uses Stm32CubeMX and Stm32CubeIde development tools.
 For the UI I am using LVGL library + SquareLine Studio to design/generate the LVGL code.

 ### Notes to build lvdl
 - Pull Release v9.1.0 from bitbucket